rsxdalv/tts-generation-webui/README.md

 * Download the [latest version](https://github.com/rsxdalv/tts-generation-webui/archive/refs/heads/main.zip) and extract it.
 * Run start_tts_webui.bat or start_tts_webui.sh to start the server.
 It will ask you to select the GPU/Chip you are using.
 Once everything has installed, it will start the Gradio server at http://localhost:7770 and the React UI at http://localhost:3000.
 * Output log will be available in the installer_scripts/output.log file.
+* Note: The start script sets up a conda environment and a python virtual environment.
+Thus you don't need to make a venv before that, and in fact, launching from another venv might break this script.

 ### Manual installation (not recommended)
 * These instructions might not reflect all of the latest fixes and adjustments, but could be useful as a reference for debugging or understanding what the installer does.
 Hopefully they can be a basis for supporting new platforms, such as AMD/Intel.